learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 `STATICFILES_DIRS = [ BASE_DIR / 'static', ]` tells Django to look in the `static` folder in the root directory.
 However, there are times where you may want to have `static` directories in each app directory, which can be configured accordingly.

-In the template, we must load the static files with the `{% load static %}` tag, and include a specific one using the `{% static %}` tag.
+In the template, we must load the static files with the `{% load static %}` tag, and include a specific file using the `{% static %}` tag.
 Using the above file structure, we can include the `.css` file:
 ```
 {% load static %}
 <link rel="stylesheet" href="{% static 'css/styles.css' %}">
 ```
+Note that the `{% load static %}` tag must be used before any `{% static %}` tag, so it is generally placed at the top of the template.

 ### Built-in Filters
 Vaguely, filters transform variables in some way, including getting a variable's length, formatting a datetime object, converting a string to a title, and [more](https://docs.djangoproject.com/en/4.2/ref/templates/builtins/#filter).
 They are characterized by the pipe `|` operator.